andywilsonuk/StringTokenFormatter/README.md

 | LeaveUnformatted  | The text will contain the token value unformatted        |
 | LeaveToken        | The text will contain the original token unmodified      |

-### ValueConverters
+### `ValueConverters`

-Applies to token values after matched and before formatting.
+Applies to token values after matching but before formatting.
 Converters are attempted in order so that once one has successfully converted the value then no further conversions take place.
-Default collection (from `TokenValueConverters`):
+Default collection (from `TokenValueConverterFactory`):

 | Value                       | Result                                                   |
 | :-------------------------: | :------------------------------------------------------: |